Not Good Enough, or Fear of Failure?

 Prone to red mist moments of frustration and often has low emotional resilience.

-NMF (Not My Fault)
+FOF (Not My Fault)

 Overthinking,